 If you're interested in learning the finer details of writing technical documentation, then check out our technical writing certification courses.

 A well-written technical specification document will allow your team to arrive at a mutual understanding regarding the technical aspects of the product and the development process.

-The document will clearly clarify whether the issue is service availability, response time, security functions, software development, or other technical problems.
-You and your team can then focus on the user requirements, which vary depending on the product and find systematic solutions.
+The document will clarify whether the issue is service availability, response time, security functions, software development, or other technical problems.
+You and your team can then focus on the user requirements, which vary depending on the product, and find systematic solutions.

-A technical specifications document will also highlight information that will help you make some important decisions:
+A technical specifications document will also highlight information that will help you make some critical decisions:

 - Determining the budget for the project

 - Creating the work breakdown schedule so that all technical specifications are being implemented and adjusted in the product

 - Initiate and develop a plan of communication between the various teams